Real Estate Appraisals: A Primer

-A home purchase is the most significant financial decision many may ever consider.
-It doesn't matter if a main residence, an additional vacation property or a rental fixer upper, purchasing real property is a detailed transaction that requires multiple people working in concert to make it all happen.
+A home purchase can be the largest financial decision many might ever encounter.
+It doesn't matter if where you raise your family, an additional vacation home or a rental fixer upper, purchasing real property is a detailed transaction that requires multiple people working in concert to see it through.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the property is worth the purchase price?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the property is in line with the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisal Solutions LLC will ensure, you as an interested party, are informed.

 To determine an accurate status of the property, it's our responsibility to first perform a thorough inspection.
-We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really exist and are in the condition a typical buyer would expect them to be.
-To ensure the stated size of the property is accurate and convey the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would have an impact on the value of the property.
+We must actually view features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are there and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.

-After the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+After the inspection, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Cost Approach

-This is where the appraiser analyzes information on local building costs, the cost of labor and other elements to calculate how much it would cost to replace the property being appraised.
+Here, the appraiser pulls information on local construction costs, the cost of labor and other factors to determine how much it would cost to replace the property being appraised.
 This estimate often sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+The cost approach is also the least used method.

 Paired Sales Analysis

-Appraisers get to know the neighborhoods in which they work.
-They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers are intimately familiar with the subdivisions in which they work.
+They innately understand the value of certain features to the people of that area.
+Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the home in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.

-• If, for example, the comparable has a storm shelter and the subject does not, the appraiser may subtract the value of a storm shelter from the sales price of the comparable home.
+• For example, if the comparable has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.

-After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to associating a value with features of homes in Wichita and Sedgwick, Appraisal Solutions LLC can't be beat.
-The sales comparison approach to value is usually awarded the most consideration when an appraisal is for a home exchange.
+This approach to value is most often given the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-A third method of valuing approach to value is sometimes used when an area has a reasonable number of rental properties.
-In this case, the amount of revenue the property generates is factored in with other rents in the area for comparable properties to derive the current value.
+A third way of valuing real estate is sometimes used when an area has a reasonable number of rental properties.
+In this situation, the amount of revenue the real estate produces is taken into consideration along with other rents in the area for comparable properties to determine the current value.

 Putting It All Together

-Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-It is important to note that while this amount is probably the best indication of what a property is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
 Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Appraisal Solutions LLC will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.
+The bottom line is, an appraiser from Appraisal Solutions LLC will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.